TOILmodular/GARGLER/README.md

 ## Additional Information about specific Components
 The module build is mainly THT, including all ICs.
-However, there are a few SMD components if you are using the gerber files provided.
+However, there are a few SMD components if you are using the Gerber files provided.

 There are a number SMD capacitors with the package size 1608 (imperial 0603), as well as several NPN transistors MMBT3904 with package size SOT-23-3.